 3rd Grade Bible Explorers

 Each November, St. Paul’s presents a gift Spark NRSV Bible to 3rd graders.
 Prior to receiving their Bibles, our 3rd graders and their parents spend time with our Director of Education exploring all the cool features of the Bible, learning about its history and how to look up Bible verses.
-Children officially receive their Bibles on Christ the King Sunday in November.
+Children officially receive their Bibles on Reformation Sunday.

 Offered on three Sundays during Lent each year, this milestone event is for 3rd graders or older children who have not previously attended the class.
 Children learn about the first Passover and its relationship to the Last Supper that Jesus celebrates with his disciples for his death.
 Children received their 1st Communion on Maundy Thursday.